 First things first: you readers should know our little secret…blogging about Disney is one of the last get-rich-quick schemes that really works (right up there with dealing Beanie-Babies and investing in scratch-off lotto tickets), and is a surefire way to become good-looking, endowed with magical powers, and friends with Christopher Walken.
 If blogging about Disney couldn’t deliver all of these wonderful things, why on earth would there be the ridiculous number of Disney-fan blogs that there are?!
 (Note to the IRS: the preceding is a joke…except for the Christopher Walken part; we assume he loves this site.)

 In actuality, we pay for the vast majority of the experiences you read about here and spend a decent amount of money on operational expenses of this website.
 Yes, we travel frequently, but almost all of the costs associated with such travel are borne by us.
-We spend an obscene amount of our own money at Walt Disney World and Disneyland each year–far, far more than we make from the ads and affiliate revenue mentioned below.
+We spend an obscene amount of our own money at Walt Disney World, Disneyland, etc. each year.
 That said, here are some items of interest for you readers:

 1) Media Events – on rare occasion, we’re invited to media events that aren’t available to the general public; the FTC guidelines are murky as to treatment of these events, but any post we write that comments on and reviews experiences had at a media event we will clearly indicate that said experience discussed involved a media event.
 It is not uncommon for media attendees to receive various perks and benefits (for free) at these events that are unavailable (or available at a cost) to the general public.
 If we’re simply sharing photos taken at a media event that could have been taken on any ordinary day, we will generally not make such a disclosure, nor is one even conceivably required under even the most expansive reading of the FTC guidelines, if those photos are accompanied with commentary opining on the experience, we’ll disclose.